 Collectively, Airwatch and Wingard again illustrate the significant impact IPRs can have on district court patent litigation, particularly in the Northern District of Georgia.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

 Noah C. Graubart is a co-founder of Fish’s Atlanta office, who leads complex patent litigation and other intellectual property cases for some of the world’s most prominent technology companies.
-Mr. Graubart regularly represents clients in U.S. District Courts across the country, at the U.S. International Trade Commission, as well as arguing...
+Noah regularly represents clients in U.S. District Courts across the country, at the U.S. International Trade Commission, in the U.S. Courts of Appeals,...